United States involvement in regime change in Latin America: Nicaragua

 In 1912, during the Banana Wars period, the U.S. occupied Nicaragua as a means of protecting American business interests and protecting the rights that Nicaragua granted to the United States to construct a canal there.
+At the same time, the United States and Mexican governments competed for political influence in Central America.
+As a result, the U.S. government intervened more directly in Nicaraguan affairs in two separate but related incidents in 1911 and 1912, with the objective of ensuring the rule of a government friendly to U.S. political and commercial interests and preserving political stability in Central America.
+Although officials within the administration of President William H. Taft saw themselves as intervening to ensure good government, many Nicaraguans became increasingly alarmed at what seemed to be a foreign takeover of their political, banking, and railroad systems.
 The intervention, utilizing the U.S. Marine Corps, was sparked by a rebellion that opposed the United States.
 After quelling the rebellion, the U.S. continued occupying Nicaragua until 1933, when President Herbert Hoover officially ended the occupation.

 Panama

-Increasing tensions between Manuel Noriega's dictatorship and the US government led to the United States invasion of Panama in 1989, which ended in Noriega's overthrow.
+Increasing tensions between Manuel Noriega's dictatorship and the U.S. government led to the United States invasion of Panama in 1989, which ended in Noriega's overthrow.
+The United States invasion of Panama can be seen as a rare example of democratization by foreign-imposed regime change, which was effective long-term.